anupa-jayakody/Capstone_v3/README.md

 Project Overview

-    The end goal of the project is to to satisfy your hunger buds by giving  a recipe within a few seconds to match your need.
+    The end goal of the project is to to satisfy your hunger buds by giving  a recipe within a few seconds to match your needs.
     The scope of the project will be to develop a recipe recommender system that will help the user choose a recipe that they could try on their own.

 Problem Area

-    With the vast majority of the people being non-vegans, most of the recipe content found on different channels/sites are not vegan friendly.
-Hence vegans usually strugggle to find recipes tailored to thier liking and often end up needing to find substitutes to prepare food on thier own with no proper following, which is not a convenient solution when they are in need of a quick preparation.
+    With the vast majority of the people being non-vegans, most of the recipe content found on different channels/sites is not vegan-friendly.
+Hence vegans usually struggle to find recipes tailored to their liking and often end up needing to find substitutes to prepare food on their own with no proper following, which is not a convenient solution when they need a quick preparation.

-    More importantly, with everyone seeking easy get away solutions, people need a quick solution to a recipe when they plan to prepare food.
+    More importantly, with everyone seeking easy getaway solutions, people need a quick solution to a recipe when they plan to prepare food.

     So the project will focus on delivering 2 solutions;